davegreen/davegreen.github.io/README.md

 # davegreen.github.io
 A blog about my adventures in IT, PowerShell and music.

-See [CONRIBUTING.md](https://github.com/davegreen/davegreen.github.io/blob/master/CONTRIBUTING.md) for contact info.
+See my blog [about page](http://tookitaway.co.uk/about) for contact info.